maryam089/SDViT/README.md

 python -m domainbed.scripts.collect_results\
        --input_dir=/Results/Dataset/Model/Backbone/ --get_recursively True
 ````
 Note: Replace the text with dataset and model names (e.g: Results/PACS/ERM-ViT/DeiT-Small/ and so on....) to view results on various models.
-Test-Time Classifier Adjuster (T3A)
-T3A is exploited in our proposed method as a complimentary approach, for details please refer to following instructions:
+Test-Time Classifier Adjuster (T3A) is exploited in our proposed method as a complimentary approach, for details please refer to following instructions:
 [T3A](https://github.com/matsuolab/T3A)

-##Visual Examples
+### Visual Examples

 <p align="center">
      <img src="https://github.com/maryam089/SDViT/blob/main/Figures/PACS_git.png" >